Horatio Clare: Literary career

 In 2012 and 2013 Clare travelled with Maersk Lines as a writer in residence on container ships.
-His acclaimed account of the ships, oceans and crews he encountered on voyages from Felixstowe to Los Angeles, and from Antwerp to Montreal, Down to the Sea in Ships (2014), was judged 'a lyrical, heartfelt and eye-opening chronicle'.
-'Both romantic and realistic, written from the heart but crafted with a seafarer’s passionate precision', reported The Independent.
+His account of the ships, oceans and crews he encountered on voyages from Felixstowe to Los Angeles, and from Antwerp to Montreal, Down to the Sea in Ships (2014), was described by The Independent as: 'a lyrical, heartfelt and eye-opening chronicle'.
 The book won the Stanford Dolman Travel Book of the Year.

-Two children's books, Aubrey and the Terrible Yoot and a sequel, Aubrey and the Terrible Ladybirds, appeared in 2015 and 2017.
+Two children's books, Aubrey and the Terrible Yoot and a sequel, Aubrey and the Terrible Ladybirds, were published in 2015 and 2017.
 Both Aubrey books were longlisted for the Carnegie Medal.
 Aubrey and the Terrible Yoot won the Branford Boase Award for Best Debut Children's Book, the judges commenting: 'Horatio Clare writes about nature as well as T.H.
 White.'

-In 2015 he won the Royal Geographical Society / Neville Shulman Challenge Award, to tell the story of the fate of the world's rarest bird.
-His account of the demise of the slender-billed curlew, Orison for a Curlew, is a combination of travel and nature writing, concentrating on the conservationists who tried to save the bird.
-'Busy and vigorous humanity is the subject to which Clare is best suited; he has a sharp ear for it, and thanks to Clare's generosity toward his subjects, the wealth of backstory and anecdote in his Orison practically hums with it,' commented The Times Literary Supplement.
+In 2015 Clare won the Royal Geographical Society / Neville Shulman Challenge Award, for Orison for a Curlew, a combination of travel and nature writing, concentrating on the conservationists who tried to save the bird.
+The Times Literary Supplement commented: 'Busy and vigorous humanity is the subject to which Clare is best suited; he has a sharp ear for it, and thanks to Clare's generosity toward his subjects, the wealth of backstory and anecdote in his Orison practically hums with it.'